Malaysian anti-graft agency seeks three in probe of former unit of 1MDB

-KUALA LUMPUR Malaysia's anti-graft agency on Saturday summoned three businessman to appear before it in an investigation of energy firm SRC International Sdn Bhd, a former unit of troubled state investment fund 1Malaysia Development Bhd (1MDB) [TERRN.UL].
+KUALA LUMPUR Aug 22 Malaysia's anti-graft agency on Saturday summoned three businessman to appear before it in an investigation of energy firm SRC International Sdn Bhd, a former unit of troubled state investment fund 1Malaysia Development Bhd (1MDB).

 1MDB, whose advisory board is chaired by Prime Minister Najib Razak, has been dogged by controversy over its $11-billion debt and is being examined by authorities investigating accusations of financial mismanagement and graft.